-The State Aboriginal Heritage Committee (Committee) is established under Section 7 of the Aboriginal Heritage Act 1988 (Act).
-Its functions are set out in Section 8 of the Act.
+The State Aboriginal Heritage Committee is established under Section 7 of the Aboriginal Heritage Act 1988.

-- the making and removal of entries in the central archives
+- making and removing entries in the central archives

 - measures that should be taken for the protection or preservation of Aboriginal sites, objects or remains

-- the appointment of suitable persons as heritage inspectors under the Act
+- appointing suitable persons as heritage inspectors under the Act

 - Aboriginal heritage agreements